masdeval/SimpleRobinHood/README.md

 # SimpleRobinHood

-A simple Node.js application to interact with RobinHood.
+This is a single page application using Node.js as backend server to interact with RobinHood.com.

 ## Requirements
 1. Node.js